-Arrival in Provence: Greeted by Cézanne
+Life Imitates Art: Greeted by Cézanne

 It is early autumn, and the light is remarkable.
 How to describe light?
-It's not just its clarity, given the dry air and open skies.
-Such different skies and light than in Vancouver rain-forest home.
-The light now has a quality of softness that imparts a warm, golden glow.
-Everything is penetrated and sculpted by it, without hard edge.
+Start with its clarity here, given the dry air and open skies free of much industrial pollution .
+Such different skies and light here than in my Canadian Pacific rain-forest home.
+The light here now also has a quality of softness that imparts a warm, golden glow.
+Everything is penetrated and sculpted by it, without hard edges.
 Compared to the brilliantly sharp light of southern Spain and Greece, the light here seems to caress forms rather than chisel or outline them.
 It insinuates shadows that seem to slide into, rather than cut, the ground.
-It illuminates in and around the subtly colored foreground planes and unifies them with harmonious backgrounds.... just like in a magnificent painting.
-I wish I could capture this in photos (shown below, late afternoon in our backyard at Solar de Provence, our rented cottage, no filters or alterations).
-I tried, but photos just don't give the sense of being surrounded by this extraordinary golden light.
+It illuminates in and around the subtly coloured foreground planes and unifies them with harmonious backgrounds.... just like in a magnificent painting.

 Mont Sainte Victoire

-During several visits to Provence across the years, I've climbed this iconic mountain along many different rocky, steep paths, reaching its summit with a sense of pilgrimage.
-Many years ago, we lived in the village of Puyloubier, sitting right on the toes of Ste.
-Victoire.
-Some of its oldest houses used the mountain as a back wall.
-You can also find trails marked in ancient Roman times.
-The mountain is very rocky, parts of it quite steep, and there is no water along the way to the summit.
+The mountain is very rocky, parts of it quite steep and loose, and there is no water along the way to the summit.
 Taking the trail from Puyloubier, the small St. Ser hermitage chapel is a stopping point before the final push to the summit.
 Walking along the stony summit ridge, you can see all the land around.
-It's a rewarding, fairly horizontal walk to the cross marking the peak.
-Below is a video montage of snaps of this fabled mountain taken now and during my climbing years.
+It's a rewarding, fairly horizontal walk on the top ridge to the cross marking the peak.
+Below is a video montage of snaps of this fabled mountain taken now and during previous climbs.
+Click to see it enlarged.

 Life Inside a Painting

 Visual art has a way of teaching us to look more keenly, see in different ways, and perhaps see more than expected.
 Cézanne's Mont Ste.
 Victoire is not just a mountain.
-It's a changing field of colored planes, a template for a new way of looking and of seeing, an icon in art history, a symbol of a place and of a devotion.
+It is a changing field of coloured planes, a template for a new way of looking and of seeing, an icon in art history, a symbol of a place and of a devotion.
 This is what it's like to live inside a painting.
 I start seeing the hills around me as Cézanne-hills, the sparks and swirls of light at different times of day as Van Gogh painted them, and the scenic moments in the landscape as Monet-like impressions or as polymorphous possibilities for Cubist forms.

 Inspiration is Everywhere

 Inspiration is everywhere.
 It's in the abundance of nature, in pace of agricultural rhythms, in the sensory variety of the sights, sounds, smells, and textures that weave through daily life.
 It's in the vineyards, olive groves, the now spent fields of lavender, the red and ochre earth you walk upon.
 The natural palette is gorgeously harmonious.
 The ground varies from luscious red-browns to an eye-dazzling range of rich yellows, set in perfect contrasts of deep and diminished sap-greens that slide into silvery olive tones, and blues to break your heart.
-All the natural pigments could make you as delirious as they might have made Van Gogh.
+All the natural pigments could make you as delirious as they might have done to Van Gogh.

 Art is Everywhere